DavidFerreiro/ProteinModelerABC/README.md

 ```
 make install-GUI
 ```
-*(Note that the GUI compilation may fail using some Python versions)*
+*(Note that the GUI compilation may fail with some Python versions)*

 Automatically, some Python libraries are installed but the user must install the abc R package and the Cluster modules if desire: